njtan142/dwindle/docs/architecture.md

 ### Component-based UI
 The UI is built with reusable components following the shadcn/ui pattern, promoting consistency and maintainability.

+### Centralized Service Layer
+A centralized service layer (`src/services/`) has been introduced to separate business logic from API routes and UI components, improving maintainability and testability.

+### Error Handling
+Comprehensive error handling with custom error classes and standardized API responses has been implemented.

 ## Data Flow

 1. **User Interaction**: User interacts with React components in the browser
 2. **API Requests**: For data operations, the frontend makes HTTP requests to Next.js API routes
 3. **Authentication**: Requests are authenticated using NextAuth.js middleware
-4. **Business Logic**: API routes process requests using business logic services
+4. **Business Logic**: API routes process requests using business logic services in the service layer
-5. **Data Access**: Prisma ORM is used to interact with the SQLite database
+5. **Data Access**: Database services use Prisma ORM to interact with the SQLite database
 6. **Real-time Updates**: For immediate updates, Socket.IO is used to broadcast changes to connected clients
 7. **UI Updates**: Components update based on API responses or real-time events